shyd/STM32CubeF4/Projects/STM32446E_EVAL/Examples/PWR/PWR_STANDBY/readme.txt

 @par Example Description

-This example shows how to enter the system to STANDBY mode and wake-up from this mode using: external RESET, RTC Alarm A or WKUP pin.
+This example shows how to enter the system to STANDBY mode and wake-up from this mode using external RESET, RTC Alarm A or WKUP pin.

 In the associated software, the system clock is set to 180 MHz, an EXTI line is configured to generate an interrupt on falling edge and the SysTick is programmed